orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Form-Builder-and-Orbeon-Form-Runner.md

 You can use Orbeon Forms without using the Form Runner or Form Builder components if all you are interested in is the XForms engine or the pipeline engine.

+### How much load can Orbeon Forms handle?

+Our testing using real forms used by customers in production show that Orbeon Forms can sustain, per CPU, 400 concurrent active users filling out a field every 10 seconds, or 40 requests per second.
+This, to be conservative in our testing, on a laptop-grade 2013 4-core i7 CPU, so a recent server-grade Xeon CPU, with maybe 6 or even 8 cores instead of 4, will get you better results.
+This means that if you have a forms in which 75 fields are filled by users, with 1/3 load during a given day, we can support 40*3600*24/3/75 = 15360 forms submissions per day, per server.

 ### Where is the Form Builder documentation?

 See the [Orbeon Form Builder - User Guide][3] (English) and [Orbeon Form Builder - Guide Utilisateur][4] (French).